 "Dumbledore’s a great Headmaster and all, but I don’t think even he could put so many details into this place to make it fit us this well.
-I’m thinking he must have told these rooms we would be the next Heads, and then it transformed to fit us,” James said, as he threw his body onto one of the sofas.
+I reckon he must have told these rooms we would be the next Heads, and then it transformed to fit us,” James said, as he threw his body onto one of the sofas.

 “Since when do you know so much about Hogwarts, Potter?
 That means that Professor Dumbledore must have already assumed we’d accept the position,” Lily replied, laughing as he pulled her down onto the sofa next to him.
-She scooted herself over an inch or two.
-They would have to talk soon, she had been thinking about what to do all evening.
+She scooted herself over an inch or two away from his, feeling a ball of anxiety knot in her stomach at the realization that they would have to talk soon.
+She'd been thinking about what to do all evening.

 “Stick with me, Evans, and you’ll know all the secrets.
 Anyway, I think I might ask McGonagall about it in the morning.”

 Lily knew he had meant sticking with him as a joke, but her anxiety started building up nonetheless, hadn’t she proven the last month between her parents leaving her and Petunia further ostracizing her that she couldn’t stick with anyone?